mappls-api/mappls-rest-apis/Readme.md

 ﻿
+## **Important Note** – Please read first

+> The [main](https://github.com/mappls-api/mappls-rest-apis/tree/main) branch contains the documentation for releases using the updated Authorization & Authentication mechanism introduced in August 2025.
+> If you wish to use the releases that use the legacy authentication method based on OAuth 2.0, please refer to the [auth-legacy](https://github.com/mappls-api/mappls-rest-apis/tree/auth-legacy) branch.

 # Mappls Map APIs (REST) !

 **Easy To Integrate Maps & Location APIs & SDKs For Web & Mobile Applications**